 If you can spare the oven, turn it off at that point and leave the soap in the oven to cool down.
 Otherwise, take the soap out, cover with a towel and let it cool slowly.

-Soapish uses a similar method to fix partially gelled soap, but her method may work even better than the one I describe above.
+Soapish uses a similar method to fix the bullseye ring on partially gelled soap, but her method may work even better than the one I describe above.
 I am going to try her technique the next time I have a batch of partially gelled soap.

 Soapish preheats her oven to 275 F (135 C) and then puts the soapin the preheated oven.
 She carefully monitors the soap and removes it from the oven immediately after the ring disappears.